Beyond Sorting Students: Deepening teachers’ purposeful use of data to drive instruction

 To support teachers to get to these deeper questions, at first we tried a basic conversation protocol that asked people to state what they noticed in their data.
 But that didn’t help teachers dig into what in their practice was supporting their learning goals for students, what was working, what wasn’t, and how they could tell.
 We didn’t feel like that basic protocol was getting everyone to the depth of sense-making and shifts in practice that we know make a difference for students.

-In light of these new understandings from our deep dive into what was happening for our teachers, we decided to try the following:
+In light of these new understandings from our deep dive into what was happening for our teachers, we decided to adapt Lead by Learning’s participatory leadership structures and approach by trying the following:

 - More explicit framing around the questions we were hoping people would ask themselves about their data, and why those questions were important.

-- Moments for a “public learner” to model their wonderings aloud for the group.
+- Moments for Lead by Learning’s Public Learner approach to model their wonderings aloud for the group and invite collaborative dialogue and multiple perspectives.

 - More intentional transition between “Professional Development” time and “PLC” time by including time for people to “think alone” (jot down their thoughts) about what they noticed in their data and what they needed help thinking about from their colleagues.
 This helped people enter into their PLC conversations with a stronger sense of purpose and agency.

-- A richer conversation protocol (inspired by a routine we used in our MTS inquiry sessions) to include time for each teacher to share their data, thinking, and uncertainties, ask each other questions to help each other get clearer about their goals in light of the data, and help each other arrive at next steps.
+- Lead by Learning’s richer conversation Public Learning protocol to include time for each teacher to share their data, thinking, and uncertainties, ask each other questions to help each other get clearer about their goals in light of the data, and help each other arrive at next steps.

 - Explicit time for teachers to say (and write) what they were “thinking now” about next steps.
 This built agency and ownership around teaching practice, and also helped people remember what they were planning to try!